shinneider/django_email_center/README.md

 	    email.send_email_function(EmailLogObjectHere, force_send=True)

         **returns:**
         True - if sended successful
         False - if error (view in EmailLogError DataBase)

+4. Function for automatic send emails not sended

+        from django_email_center.utils import actions
+	    ...

+        actions.send_emails_not_sended()

+5. Function for automatic send emails not sended, that exceeded the maximum number of attempts

+        from django_email_center.utils import actions
+	    ...

+        actions.send_emails_not_sended(exceeded_max_retry=True)

-4. Update max retry exceeded for all not sended email
+6. Update max retry exceeded for all not sended email

         from django_email_center.views.email_center import EmailCenter
 	    ...